wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.3 =
+* Remove unused class to avoid conflict.
+No action is required after update.

 = 1.3.2 =
 * Add id selector to CSS template to prevent being overwritten by theme styling.
 Please re-save 'Style Settings' if 'Do NOT use inline Javascript/CSS' is checked under advanced settings.